Most treat Japan as an edge case. We built the world's best tech around it.

 Global platforms serve dozens of markets.
 When your needs compete with the US or European roadmap, you already know how that ends.

-โ A sentiment we hear constantly from Japan-side teams at global brandsJapan-specific needs get acknowledged โ and quietly deprioritized quarter after quarter in favour of features that serve other markets.
+Japan-specific needs get acknowledged, and quietly deprioritized quarter after quarter in favour of features that serve other markets.

 Japan gets a translated version of another market's solutions.
-The real nuances โ payments, loyalty mechanics, seasonal cadence โ are perpetually 'almost right.'
+The real nuances (payments, loyalty mechanics, seasonal cadence) are perpetually 'almost right.'

 We have one filter: does this make enterprise commerce in Japan better?